earthgecko/skyline/docs/_build/html/_sources/webapp.txt

 ==============================

 .. figure:: images/crucible/webapp/skyline.webapp.basic.overview.png
-   :alt: A simplified workflow of Skyline
+   :alt: A basic overview of the Webapp

 Deploying the Webapp